ccomte/SLACC/README.md

 The performance metrics obtained under the static load balancing policies are computed in the Jupyter Notebook `static-bipartite-exact.ipynb`.

 We also use the following files:
-- `utils.h`: Libraries and random sampling functions used in the the C programs.
+- `utils.h`: Libraries and random sampling functions used in the C programs.
 - `script.sh`: An example script that builds and runs the above-mentioned C programs.
 The two scenarios are those described in the paper.
 The results are saved in the folder *data*.
 - `plot.ipynb`: Plot the obtained results.